Urinary Incontinence: Diagnosis

 Urge Urinary Incontinence

-Urge incontinence is often described by patients as needing to go even if they just went.
+Urge Urinary Incontinence is often described by patients as needing to go even if they just went.
 Some common symptoms include urinating more than 8 times a day or a strong and sudden desire to urinate.